 Sprinkle with about ½ teaspoon of sea salt and a couple grinds of black pepper.

-Crack the two eggs into a bowl and then using a fork, scramble them.
+Crack the two eggs into a bowl scramble using a fork.

-Take a fish filet and dip it in the egg so that it’s entirely coated.
+Take a fish fillet and dip it in the egg so that it’s entirely coated.

-Then dip it in the panko/corn flakes mixture, again entirely coating it.
+Then dip it in the panko/corn flakes mixture, entirely coating it.

-Add veggie oil into a large skillet over medium (to medium-high) heat until the entire bottom of the skillet is evenly coated in oil.
+Add vegetable oil into a large skillet over medium/medium-high heat until the entire bottom of the skillet is evenly coated in oil.

 Give the oil a good minute or two to heat up.
 If the oil is smoking, turn down the heat.
 You want it very hot but not smoking.

-Use a spatula to flatten the fish fillet so it sizzles and really gets down into that oil.
+Add your fillets to the oil.
+Use a spatula to flatten each fillet so it sizzles and really gets down into that oil.

-Cook for 2-3 minutes per side, or until the fillet is cooked through and beautifully browned on both sides, but not burned.
-(You may need to adjust your heat).
+Cook for 2–3 minutes per side, or until the fillets are cooked through and beautifully browned on both sides, but not burned (you may need to adjust your heat).

-Once the fish fillets are done, top with another grind of some fresh black pepper and serve next to a nice helping of your Cape Cod-style/Kettle chips!
+Once the fish fillets are done, top with another grind of fresh black pepper and serve next to a nice helping of your Cape -Cod-style or Kettle chips!